The Complete Guide to Non-Toxic Mattresses (Organic, Safe & Chemical-Free)

 Happsy Mattress

-- Flame retardant alternative: Naturally flame retardant wool
+- Flame retardant alternative: Naturally flame-resistant wool

-- Sleep trial & warranty: 120 night sleep trial, 20 year limited warranty
+- Sleep trial & warranty: 120-night sleep trial, 20-year limited warranty

-- Entry price Queen size: $1399
+- Entry price (Queen): ~$1,399

 Take 15% off with code MINDFUL15 at checkout.